metabase/metabase/enterprise/README.md

 MB_EDITION=ee yarn build-hot
 ```

+Clear the Webpack cache using `yarn remove-webpack-cache` if you previously run OSS edition in dev mode to avoid unexpected application behavior.

 ### Back-end

 You need to add the `:ee` alias to the Clojure CLI command to run Metabase Enterprise Edition.